SaqifTahmid/ReddiBot/README.md

 For the NMT Model it is extremely improtant you run the application in Python 3.6 evnironment as Tensorflow 1.X versions have been deprecated  and requires a Python virtual environment to run.

 ## STEPS:
-1. First close the repository files and download the Reddit dataset.
+1. First clone the repository files and download the Reddit dataset.
 2. They change the directory of the code to match the location of where the dataset is stored.
 3. Run the chat_database.py file
 4. Run the traincreation.py file which will produce your test and training data from the created database/